A long time ago in a gym far, far away…Roman was a bodybuilder.

 I used it on two occasions; once to gain some mass (going from 201 to 209), and another time to hold to muscle when I was dieting down for a shoot (going from 198 to 188 or so and not losing muscle).

 This may or may not negate my “natural” status in your eyes, but that’s a decision for you to make.
-I’m pretty open about stuff like this, and I don’t credit more than 1% of my success to stuff like that.
+I’m pretty open about stuff like this, and I don’t credit more than 1% of my success to it.

 Training Schedule (and a Workout)